 Written by Dr Sara Tookey

-As a psychologist with personal experience of late-diagnosed ADHD, I often encounter adults questioning whether they need a formal diagnosis for ADHD or autism in adulthood.
+As a psychologist and person with lived experience of late-diagnosed ADHD, I often encounter adults questioning whether they need a formal diagnosis for ADHD or autism in adulthood.
 This question is complex and nuanced, with no one-size-fits-all answer.
-In this article, we'll explore the benefits and challenges of seeking a diagnosis, when you might not need one, and how to approach the decision from a neurodivergent perspective.

 The Value of Getting an ADHD or Autism Diagnosis in Adulthood

-Many adults seek an ADHD or autism assessment because they feel 'different' or struggle with daily life demands.
+Many adults seek an ADHD or autism assessment because they feel 'different', confused about who they are “beneath the mask” or struggle with daily life demands.
 Common difficulties that might lead you to consider a diagnosis include:

 For ADHD: